operator-framework/operator-sdk/website/content/en/docs/scorecard/scorecard-alpha.md

 ## Extending the Scorecard with Custom Tests

-Scorecard will execute custom tests if the custom tests following some mandated conventions including:
+Scorecard will execute custom tests if they follow these mandated conventions: the custom tests following some mandated conventions including:

  * tests are implemented within a container image